 I have no idea whether the college actually used this exact image, but certainly the paper was correctly identified by LITFL.
 My hat is off to Chris Nickson, who managed to track down the exact PPI vs H2A study which had this exact forest plot and OR / RRR.
 It was indeed the Alhazzani study from 2013.

-a) and b) are actually a part of the Primary exam Syllabus, and are reviewed in greater detail in the chapter on forest and box-and-whisker plots.
+a) and b) are reviewed in greater detail in the chapter on forest and box-and-whisker plots.
 In short:

 c) and d)